drupov/lando-vanilla/README.md

-# Launch a Vanilla Lando App With One Command
+# Lando Vanilla Drupal

+Launch a vanilla Drupal (7, 9 or 10) with Lando with one command.
+Also launching a node app is supported, but consider using [NVM](https://github.com/nvm-sh/nvm) for that.

 ## Requirements